TilmanNeumann/integer-sequence-search/README.md

 and match matrices.
 If you are lucky, you'll be rewarded with one or more hypotheses on sequence relations that have not been documented before.

-There is no further documentation or support to ISS, so you should be ready to start exploring the source code.
+There is hardly any documentation (check the /doc folder) and no support to ISS, so you should be ready to start exploring the source code.

 ## Remarks